Shaders

 Whenever shader objects are used to issue drawing commands, the appropriate dynamic state setting commands must have been called to set the relevant state in the command buffer prior to drawing:

-If a shader is bound to the VK_SHADER_STAGE_VERTEX_BIT
+If a shader is bound to the VK_SHADER_STAGE_VERTEX_BIT stage, the

 following commands must have been called in the command buffer prior to